gianpaj/fresnel/README.md

 </Responsive>
 ```

-On the client, when a given breakpoint is matched React conditionally renders a
+On the client, when a given breakpoint is matched, React conditionally renders a tree.
-tree.

-However, this approach has some limitations for what we wanted to achieve with
-our server-side rendering setup:
+However, this approach has some limitations for what we wanted to achieve with our server-side rendering setup:

-- It's impossible to reliably know the user's current breakpoint during the
-  server render phase since that requires a browser.
+- It's impossible to reliably know the user's current breakpoint during the server render phase since that requires a browser.

-- Setting breakpoint sizes based on user-agent sniffing is prone to errors due
-  the inability to precisely match device capabilities to size.
-One mobile
-  device might have greater pixel density than another, a mobile device may fit
-  multiple breakpoints when taking device orientation into consideration, and on
-  desktop clients there is no way to know at all.
-The best devs can do is guess
-  the current breakpoint and populate `<Responsive>` with assumed state.
+- Setting breakpoint sizes based on user-agent sniffing is prone to errors due to the inability to match device capabilities to size precisely.
+One mobile device might have greater pixel density than another, a mobile device may fit multiple breakpoints when taking device orientation into consideration, and there is no way to know at all on desktop clients.
+What the best devs can do is to guess the current breakpoint and populate `<Responsive>` with the assumed state.

 Artsy settled on what we think makes the best trade-offs.
-We approach this
-problem in the following way:
+We approach this problem in the following way:

 1. Render markup for all breakpoints on the server and send it down the wire.

-1. The browser receives markup with proper media query styling and will
-   immediately start rendering the expected **visual** result for whatever
+1. The browser receives markup with proper media query styling and will immediately start rendering the expected **visible** result for the browser's viewport width.
-   viewport width the browser is at.

-1. When all JS has loaded and React starts the rehydration phase, we query the
-   browser for what breakpoint it’s currently at and then limit the rendered
-   components to the matching media queries.
-This prevents life-cycle methods
-   from firing in hidden components and unused html being re-written to the DOM.
+1. When all JS has loaded and React starts the rehydration phase, we query the browser for what breakpoint it’s currently at and then limit the rendered components to the matching media queries.
+This prevents life-cycle methods from firing in hidden components and unused HTML from being re-written to the DOM.

-1. Additionally, we register event listeners with the browser to notify the
-   `MediaContextProvider` when a different breakpoint is matched and then
-   re-render the tree using the new value for the `onlyMatch` prop.
+1. Additionally, we register event listeners with the browser to notify the  `MediaContextProvider` when a different breakpoint is matched and then re-render the tree using the new value for the `onlyMatch` prop.

-Let’s compare what a component tree using `matchMedia` would look like with our
+Let’s compare what a component tree using `matchMedia` would look like with our approach:
-approach:

 <table>
 <tr><th>Before</th><th>After</th></tr>